 Pose detection can only detect one person in an image.
 If two people are in the image, the model will assign landmarks to the person detected with the highest confidence.

-The Z Coordinate is an experimental value that is calculated for every point.
+The Z Coordinate is an experimental value that is calculated for every landmark.
 It is measured in "image pixels" like the X and Y coordinates, but it is not a true 3D value.
-The Z coordinate represents the distance of a landmark relative to the plane of the subject's hips, which is the origin of the Z axis.
-Negative values are between the hips and the camera; positive values are behind the hips.
+The Z axis is perpendicular to the camera and passes between a subject's hips.
+The origin of the Z axis is approximately the center point between the hips (left/right and front/back relative to the camera).
+Negative Z values are towards the camera; positive values are away from it.
 The Z coordinate does not have an upper or lower bound.

 Please note that while facial points have a Z coordinate, you should ignore it.

 The following table shows the coordinates and InFrameLikelihood for a few landmarks in the pose to the right.
-Note that the Z coordinates for the user's left hand are negative, since they are in front of the subjects hips and towards the camera.
+Note that the Z coordinates for the user's left hand are negative, since they are in front of the subject's hips' center and towards the camera.

 |11||LEFT_SHOULDER||(734.9671, 550.7924, -118.11934)||0.9999038|